kkillion43/CaseStudy1/README.md

 ### Questions that we will be investigating calling upon the data set:

 1 Match the data based on the country shortcode.
-How many of the IDs match?
-2 Sort the data frame in ascending order by GDP rank (so United States is last).
+How many of the IDs match? \n 2 Sort the data frame in ascending order by GDP rank (so United States is last).
 What is the 13th country in the resulting data frame?
 3 What are the average GDP rankings for the "High income: OECD" and "High income: